Schluggi/airfilter/README.md

 ## How to
 ### Flashing
-Connect the ESP32 NodeMCU via USB with your pc.
+Connect the ESP32 NodeMCU via USB to your PC.
 On Windows you need some additional drivers.
-On linux everything should work out of the box.
+On Linux everything should work out of the box.
 Start the [Arduino IDE](https://www.arduino.cc/en/software) and open the sketch file located at `firmware/airfilter/airfilter.ino`.

 Change the WiFi and MQTT settings at the top of the file.
-Then select your NodeMCU (Tools -> Port) and configure all settings as shown in the Screenshot below.
+Then select your NodeMCU (Tools -> Port) and configure all settings as shown in the screenshot below.
 Afterwards press flash.
 ![ide_settings.png](images/ide_settings.png)

 ### Teardown
 Unplug the air filter.
 Remove the blend and the filter.
-Then lose the two phillips screws at the top and remove the plastic part.
-Unplug the both cables and unscrew the circuit board.
-You have to also remove the knob before removing the board.
+Then unscrew the two phillips screws at the top and remove the plastic part.
+Unplug both cables and unscrew the circuit board.
+You also have to remove the knob before removing the board.

-Fortunately IKEA has made a product with a lot of space for make like us - nice.
+Fortunately IKEA has made a product with a lot of space for us - nice.
 So we can unscrew the six triangle screws and the two phillips screws at the bottom.
 If you don't have a triangle screwdriver: A slot screwdriver will work as well.
 Then remove the two plastic parts.
 There are clipped, so make sure not to break anything.
 (wip, screw image)